HotPotatoes3/NLP_Extension/README.md

 ### 🖥️ Backend: Node.js Server

 - Accepts URLs and returns a credibility score and AI-generated summary.
-- Uses caching and NLP to reduce latency and cost.
+- Uses caching to reduce latency and cost.
 - See `README-backend.md` for deployment instructions.

 ---